about

 While at Georgetown, I had the pleasure of working with the wonderful folks at the Pew Internet & American Life Project.
 I coauthored the Project’s Digital Footprints report, released in December 2007, and its Teens & Video Games report, released in September 2008, and later served as a consultant while at MSU.

-While at MSU, I spent a large portion of my time working on a NSF-funded grant in The Online Interaction Lab (TOIL) looking at collaboration on social network sites with Nicole and Cliff.
+At MSU, I spent most of my time working on a NSF-funded grant in The Online Interaction Lab (TOIL), looking at collaboration on social network sites with Nicole and Cliff.
 The lab was quite productive, with presentations at ICANCAHICSSiConference, CHI, and ICWSM.
-Nicole and Cliff also served as some of the best mentors I could have ever asked for, helping me become the researcher I am today.
+Nicole and Cliff also served as some of the best mentors I could have ever asked for.

 I then landed at the University of Maryland, where I started as an Assistant Professor in the iSchool in fall 2012.
 I received tenure in Spring 2019.
-I work with some amazing colleagues on a wide range of research areas, with my primary focus being on the privacy, surveillance, and ethical challenges people face in maintaining their privacy and managing their online identity in the digital age (see my lab page for more on our privacy and security research).
+I work with some amazing colleagues on a wide range of research areas, with my primary focus being on the privacy, surveillance, and ethical challenges people face in maintaining their privacy and managing their online identity in the digital age (see the Research Tab on this site or visit my lab page for a deep dive into my privacy, ethics, and surveillance research).
+I also direct the Human-Computer Interaction Lab (HCIL), the oldest HCI lab in the US, which has nearly 100 active faculty and student members.

 In my free time, I’m a crafter, video gamer, and baker/cook.
-I have a Zelda half-sleeve that was my tenure gift to myself, and I could play Breath of the Wild for years without getting tired of it.
-I’ve also been a big scifi/fantasy nerd since I was a kid, and I will read anything that Brandon Sanderson ever decides to publish.
+I have a Zelda half-sleeve that was my tenure gift to myself, and I could play Breath of the Wild (or Tears of the Kingdom) for years without getting bored.
+I’ve also been a big sci-fi/fantasy nerd since I was a kid (Anne McCaffrey’s Pern books carried me through middle/high school), and I will read anything that Brandon Sanderson ever decides to publish.

-Each Christmas, my family and I make 4000 cookies over 3-4 days and then give them away to pretty much everyone we know (see picture for some of the cookies from 2010).
+Each Christmas, my family and I make 4000 cookies over 3-4 days and then give them away to pretty much everyone we know (the picture shows the box I took to work in 2022 containing 30 types of cookies).
 It’s uber stressful, but it’s also one of my favorite times of the year.
 I was even featured in this Eater article about mailing cookies during the holiday (highlight of my career)!
 I also live-tweeted my 2020 cookie weekend experience, if you want to see what happens behind the scenes.

 I think it’s very important to have a strong balance between work and non-work spaces, so I make a concerted effort to carve out time to do fun and relaxing activities, and I encourage this in my colleagues and students as well.